World Series of Fighting 3: Fitch vs. Burkman

 World Series of Fighting 3: Fitch vs. Burkman was a mixed martial arts event held on in Las Vegas.

 Background

 Tyrone Spong was scheduled to make his second appearance for promotion at this event in a match against Angel DeAnda.
 However, on May 1, it was announced that he had been pulled from the card due to visa issues.

 A match between Rolles Gracie and Dave Huckaba was supposed to be on the main card, but Gracie was forced out due to injury and the fight was cancelled.

-Jeff Smith also replaced an injured Chris Greutzemacher on the preliminary card.
+Jeff Smith also replaced an injured Chris Gruetzemacher on the preliminary card.